 Plant: Manage the design and construction of intelligent piping, structures, and processes more efficiently and collaboratively throughout the project lifecycle and at hand-off.

-Structural engineering: BIM allows them to explore how structural design and detailing software helps to win new business and support project delivery.
+Structural engineering: BIM allows them to explore how structural design and detailing software help to win new business and support project delivery.

 BIM Construction Fuelling Market Growth